yashveer132/Road-Safety-Estimator-Tool/frontend/README.md

-# Road Safety Estimator — Frontend
+# Estimator Tool For Intervention — Frontend

 Install and run: